 Early-Stage Dementia (CDR-1)

-Early-stage dementia is characterized by mild impairment, which is a score of 1 on the scale of the Clinical Dementia Rating.
-While symptoms of early-stage dementia are mild, they are still noticeable to those around them.
+Early-stage dementia is characterized by mild impairment, which is a score of 1 on the Clinical Dementia Rating scale.
+While symptoms of early-stage dementia are mild, they are still typically noticeable to friends and family around them.
 It’s especially important as a family member or caregiver to keep an eye out for the following symptoms:

 - Forgetfulness and memory loss

 - Losing items without being able to retrace steps to find them